datacentricdesign/iob22/assignments/05-covid-dashboard/step5.md

 [Check the code on Replit](https://repl.it/@IO1075/step5-1)

-In `static/index.html`, we can add the call to `vegaEmbed` at the bottom, next to existing `vegaEmbed` from the first chart.
+In `static/index.html`, we can add the call to `vegaEmbed` at the bottom, next to the existing `vegaEmbed` from the first chart.

 ```js
 vegaEmbed('#netherlands', '/netherlands');
 ```

-A styling details, as the chart is wide it would fit better on the full length of the page.
-We could add an id to the second section so that we can apply some CSS on that specific element.
+Let's fix a layout styling detail.
+As the chart is wide, it would fit better on the full length of the page.
+We could add an `id` property to the second section and use this `id` to apply some _CSS_ on that specific element.
 Another strategy is to add the class property.
-While an id must be unique, the class can be apply to many elements.
+While an `id` must be unique, we can use a class in many elements.
 As we might want to create several charts for other countries to compare, the class seems an appropriate choice.
 Add property `class="country"` to the second section.
-Then, in the CSS, add the following to increase the size of the grid for this particular section.
-Note the dot `.` in contrast with the hashtag `#` to target the name of a class instead of an id.
+Then, in the _CSS_, add the following to increase the size of the grid for this particular section.
+Note the dot `.` in contrast with the hashtag `#` to target the name of a `class` instead of an `id`.

 ```css
 .country {